amethyst1478/jquery-fancyfileuploader/README.md

 <button type="button" onclick="$('#thefiles').next().find('.ff_fileupload_actions button.ff_fileupload_start_upload').click(); return false;">Upload all files</button>
 ```

+To hide per-file upload buttons and force all pending uploads to only go through the above external button, pass the option "multionly: true" to the FancyFileUpload() constructor.

 The specialized function `data.ff_info.RemoveFile()` can be used at any time to remove a file from the list which will immediately abort any upload in progress, remove the associated UI elements, and clean up internal structures:

 ```html